 History of Nairobi

 The city was first incorporated in 1900 as the Township of Nairobi.
-The regulations governing it were published on the 16th April, 1900 under the powers vested in Sir Arthur Hardinge, H M Commissioner at Zanzibar by Article 45 of the East Africa Order-in-Council.
+The regulations governing it were published on the 16th April, 1900.
+This was under the powers vested in Sir Arthur Hardinge, H M Commissioner at Zanzibar by Article 45 of the East Africa Order-in-Council.

 The regulations defined the township of Nairobi as “the area comprised within a radius of one-mile-and-a-half from the present office of H.M.
-Sub-Commissioner in Ukamba” and authorized the Sub-Commissioner to nominate annually a number of the leading residents or merchants to act with him as a Committee.
+Sub-Commissioner in Ukamba”.
+It authorized the Sub-Commissioner to nominate annually a number of the leading residents or merchants to act with him as a Committee.

 By 1903 the use of the railway as a medium of exporting produce as well as importing equipment had become noticeable, and there was some talk of finding permanent markets in South Africa.
 Nairobi was growing at a fast pace and new people arrived with every ship that docked at Mombasa.
 There was a little post-office halfway down Government Road, near the new municipal offices, which had been opened the previous year, these offices were grandly known as “Town Hall.”